-The Issuer provides a comprehensive range of services to clients through both the London operations and a number of different branches across the European Union and, on exit, the Issuer may be required to transfer, subject to certain exceptions, its EU clients and EU venue-facing businesses to entities in the EU27 as the Issuer may not be able to legally transact with EU clients after the UK exit.
+The Issuer provides a comprehensive range of services to clients through both the London operations and a number of different branches across the European Union.
+Following the UK's withdrawal from the EU, the Issuer may no longer be able to legally transact with EU clients.